 If readmitted, the School may determine that student would need to retake certain courses due to curriculum revisions during the student’s absence.

-E. Records: Notification of withdrawal will be made to the Assistant Dean for Student Affairs, who will in turn notify the Bursar and the YUHS
+E. Records: Notification of withdrawal will be made to the Associate Dean for Student Affairs, who will in turn notify the Registrar and Financial Aid Officer.

 Transcripts will note “Withdrawn–eligible to return” or “Withdrawn–ineligible to return.”

 All students in clinical programs who are away from YSN for two consecutive semesters or more are required to pass a re-entry assessment to demonstrate clinical safety and proficiency.
 This assessment will normally consist of a written exam, written cases, and demonstration of a comprehensive history and physical exam with relevant SOAP note documentation.
 The assessment will include content from the student’s clinical specialty area encompassing relevant didactic and clinical courses completed prior to the leave of absence.
 Re-entry into the program is contingent upon successful achievement (74% grade or higher) on each of the three components of the re-entry assessment.
 The re-entry assessment may be taken one time only.